Welcome to today's edition of the Rush 24-7 podcast.

 All I know is what I read in the papers.

-That's that's basically the Barack Obama line.
+That's basically the Barack Obama line.

-He didn't know about The IRS until he read it in the papers.
+He didn't know about the IRS until he read it in the papers.

-He didn't know that uh all the journalists were being bugged by Eric Holder's Justice Department until he read it in the papers.
+He didn't know that all the journalists were being bugged by Eric Holder's Justice Department until he read it in the papers.

 I don't know whether you've ever heard of them.

-It's the this thing, the executive branch.
+It's this thing, the executive branch.

 It's like some sinister organization.